heathernoto/StarterPortfolio/README.md

-## Heather's Portfolio - The Adult Version- Currently Under Construction
+## Heather's Portfolio - The Somewhat-More-Adult Version- Currently Under Construction

 My first portfolio site was designed quickly and meant to be playful and brief.
 Coming from early education and spending my adult life with children, I often feel like I've never reached adulthood and wisecrack that my resume should be written in Crayon. :laughing: